 - The provider is required to be enrolled in Wisconsin Medicaid. - The provider is required to be an organization that is certified by the DQA (Division of Quality Assurance) under one of the following program standards: DHS 34, 40, 61, 63, or 75 (excluding 75.15), Wis.
 Admin.
-Code. - The provider is required to be certified by the DQA specifically to provide services via Telehealth.
-The provider is required to follow the DQA requirements for providing services via Telehealth.
-Providers can refer to a memo issued in 2004 by the DDES titled "Mental Health and Substance Abuse Telehealth Criteria for Certification," available via the Web at dhs.wisconsin.gov/dsl info.htm. - A mental health or substance abuse professional is required to work as part of an organization that is DQA certified.
+Code. - A mental health or substance abuse professional is required to work as part of an organization that is DQA certified.